MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Step by Step.md

     - Conduct comprehensive testing, optimize code, and finalize submission.

-Following this detailed game plan should help you develop a robust and advanced version of the BubblePop game that meets all assessment requirements and includes extra features for an impressive final product.
+Following this detailed game plan should [[Help]] you develop a robust and advanced version of the BubblePop game that meets all assessment requirements and includes extra features for an impressive final product.